Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

 :og:description: Detect business logic failures, compliance issues, and domain-specific problems in your LLM agents and applications with our free RAG Evaluation Toolkit.

 =============================================================
-Detect Business Failures in LLMs using RAGET
+Detect business failures in LLMs using RAGET
 =============================================================

 What are AI business failures?